kanha550/bookmyshow/README.md

 # bookmyshow
-this is my second repository
+This is my second repository
+Auther-Kanhaiya mishra